 • Clean out the gutters and downspouts to ensure proper water drainage.

-• Take detailed notes and photographs during the inspection to document the condition of your roof.
+• Take detailed notes and photographs during the roof inspection to document the condition of your roof.

-• Keep a record of previous inspections, repairs, and maintenance.
+• Keep a record of previous roof inspections, repairs, and maintenance.

-While conducting a roof inspection yourself is valuable, it is advisable to hire a professional roofing contractor for a more thorough assessment.
-They have the expertise, experience, and tools to identify hidden issues and provide accurate recommendations for repairs or maintenance.
+While conducting a roof inspection yourself is valuable for spotting obvious issues, it is highly advisable to hire a professional roofing contractor in Kitchener for a more thorough and expert assessment, especially if you’re not comfortable or equipped to do it safely.
+They have the expertise, experience, and specialized tools (like thermal cameras or moisture meters) to identify hidden issues and provide accurate recommendations for necessary repairs or maintenance.